Patrick F. Ledger, Chief Executive Officer

 Mike joined Arizona G&T Cooperatives in 1977, and has worked as fuel material handler, auxiliary operator, control room operator, shift supervisor, operations manager and manager of power production.

-Shane Sanders, Director of Systems Operations
+Shane Sanders, Executive Director of Systems Operations

-As director of systems operations, Shane Sanders manages a team that works around the clock to ensure system reliability by monitoring and controlling more than 600 miles of transmission lines and associated substations, more than 1100 MW of system peak load, and more than 1200 MW of generation.
+As executive director of systems operations, Shane Sanders manages a team that works around the clock to ensure system reliability by monitoring and controlling more than 600 miles of transmission lines and associated substations, more than 1100 MW of system peak load, and more than 1200 MW of generation.
 His team works with a SCADA system that provides refreshed system data every two to four seconds and real-time operations control.

 Shane began working for Arizona G&T Cooperatives in 1984 at Apache Generating Station.
 He transferred to the Benson headquarters as a power systems controller in 1991, and moved to power trading in 1999.
 In 2004, Shane became systems control manager.
 In 2007, he was promoted to manager of systems operations, where his responsibilities included the pre-schedule and transmission billing departments.
 In 2011, another promotion made him director of systems operations.
+He became executive director in October 2017.

 Pete Scott, Chief Financial Officer